Advanced cancer reading list

 A sensitively written book that discusses all the issues that affect parents who have lost a child.
 Contains many personal accounts.

-Straight talk about death from teenagers: how to cope with losing someone you love
+Straight talk about death for teenagers: how to cope with losing someone you love

 Discusses how to talk about and cope with grief after the death of a close friend or relative.